facebookresearch/ssl-relation-prediction/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/relation-prediction-as-an-auxiliary-training/link-prediction-on-fb15k-237)](https://paperswithcode.com/sota/link-prediction-on-fb15k-237?p=relation-prediction-as-an-auxiliary-training)
 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/relation-prediction-as-an-auxiliary-training/link-prediction-on-wn18rr)](https://paperswithcode.com/sota/link-prediction-on-wn18rr?p=relation-prediction-as-an-auxiliary-training)

-This repo provides the code for the paper [Relation Prediction as an Auxiliary Training Objective for Improving Multi-Relational Graph Representations](https://openreview.net/pdf?id=Qa3uS3H7-Le).
-Incorporating relation prediction into the 1vsAll objective leads to a new self-supervised training objective for knowledge base completion (KBC), which brings significant performance improvement (up to 9.9% in Hits@1) with 3-10 extra lines of code.
-Unleash the power of your KBC models with relation prediction objective!
+This repo contains the code accompanying the paper: [“Relation Prediction as an Auxiliary Training Objective for Improving Multi-Relational Graph Representations”](https://openreview.net/pdf?id=Qa3uS3H7-Le).
+We found that incorporating relation prediction into the 1vsAll objective yields a new self-supervised training objective for knowledge base completion (KBC), which results in significant performance improvement (up to 9.9% in Hits@1) by adding as little as 3–10 lines of code.
+Unleash the true power of your KBC models with the relation prediction objective!

-The codebase also comes with SoTA results on the latest KBC datasets.
-Echoing with [previous research](https://openreview.net/forum?id=BkxSmlBFvr), we find that the traditional factorisation-based models, e.g. ComplEx, DistMult and RESCAL, can actually be very powerful if we train them appropraitely.
-In most cases, we find the 1vsAll + Relation Prediction to be very effective and take much less tweaking efforts than getting sophisticated architectures to work.
+The codebase also comes with SoTA results on several KBC datasets.
+Echoing [previous research](https://openreview.net/forum?id=BkxSmlBFvr), we find that traditional factorisation-based models, e.g. ComplEx, DistMult and RESCAL, can outperform more recently proposed models when trained appropraitely.
+For most cases, we find the 1vsAll + Relation Prediction objective to be very effective and require less tweaking than more sophisticated architectures.

 ![](./doc/img/ssl_rp_repo.png)